johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 You can configure groups in Intune, by using an XML file for Windows, or by using a JSON file on Mac.
 Select each tab for more details.

 > [!NOTE]
 > The `Group Id` in XML and `id` in JSON is used to identify the group within device control.
-Its not a reference to any other such as a [user group](#users) in Entra Id.
+It's not a reference to any other such as a [user group](#users) in Microsoft Entra ID.

 ### [**Intune**](#tab/Removable)